richi3f-zz/pokemon-trading-spreadsheet/FAQ.md

 **Q:** How do I mark an IV as even/odd?

-> For odd IVs, you can write "2x+1" or "O." For even IVs, input "2x" or "E."
+> For odd IVs, you can write "2x+1," "odd" or "O." For even IVs, input "2x," "even" or "E." Case-insensitive

-**Q:** Is there a way to mark Hyper Training?
+**Q:** Is there a way to mark a Hyper trained stat?

 > Yes!
 When filling your Pokémon's IVs, you may write "HT" or (if you want to be more specific) a number followed by "\*" (e.g., "27\*").